-Measuring My Body Fat for Segmental Analysis
+Measuring Body Fat

-Today’s article is all about the machine and what data can be extracted.
-I looked forward to learning how lean I was, or not.
-Having a scientific background, measurements and statistics intrigue me.
+Segmental analysis sounds a bit hi-tech, but it really means how fat is distributed around the body in simple English.
+This article is all about the machine and what data can be extracted.
+I looked forward to learning how lean I was or not.
+Having a scientific background, measurements, and statistics intrigue me.
 I admit I have a bit of a midriff stomach excess and had already done a crude measurement.
 This suggested I had about 15% body fat.
 Was my measurement accurate?
 Does fat matter to us apart from looking better for low fat?
 Are we at risk for our health if we carry weight?
+It would be quite reasonable for the average reader to ask, are these questions for real?

-My centre ells me the following
+My centre tells me the following

 https://www.ledleisure.co.uk/inbody

-The Inbody is a Bioelectrical Impedance Analysis Machine but what does this mean?
+The Inbody is a Bioelectrical Impedance Analysis Machine, but what does this mean?

 • BIA is a method of assessing body composition